UCREL/HEC/examples/predicting_memory_time/scalene_example/README.md

 2. Create the conda environment with the relevant python dependencies and download the SpaCy English model.
 This can be done by submitting the [./install.com](./install.com) job e.g. `qsub install.com`.
 This will create the conda environment at `$global_scratch/py3.8-scalene`
 3. We can now run the [./scalene.sh](./scalene.sh) by submitting the following job `qsub scalene.com`
 4. You should be able to view the outputs from `scalene` in the `scalene_output` directory e.g. to see the output from batch size 50 without the `reduced-profile`: `cat ./scalene_output/scalene_50.txt`
-4. To get the scalene profile outputs into the current directory from the HEC: `scp -r username@wayland.hec.lancaster.ac.uk:./scalene_example/scalene_output .`
+5. To get the scalene profile outputs into the current directory from the HEC, assuming you are in this directory on your own computer: `scp -r username@wayland.hec.lancaster.ac.uk:./scalene_example/scalene_output .`

+## To run on your own computer

+We assume that you have Python >= 3.6.1 and are running either Linux, Mac, or another Linux based system.

+Using Pip:

+1. Install the required pips: `pip install -r requirements.txt`
+2. run `./scalene.sh`

+Using conda:

+1. Install the required pips: `conda create -n scalene-example --file ./environment.yaml`
+2. run `./scalene.sh`

 ## Scalene output